The Importance of DSPs

 Additional Resources

-Administration for Community Living (ACL) – Part of the U.S. Department of Health and Human Services, ACL’s was created around the fundamental principle is that older adults and people of all ages with disabilities should be able to live where they choose, with the people they choose and with the ability to participate fully in their communities.
+Administration for Community Living (ACL) – Part of the U.S. Department of Health and Human Services, ACL’s fundamental principle is that older adults and people of all ages with disabilities should be able to live where they choose, with the people they choose and with the ability to participate fully in their communities.
 ACL funds a wide range of programs that are managed by states and communities to best meet the needs of people who live there.
-ACL will establish a national center to expand and strengthen the direct care workforce across the country.
-The Direct Care Workforce Capacity Building Center will support the recruitment, retention and professional development of workers who provide home and community based services.
+ACL’s DCW Strategies Center provides resources, technical assistance and training to state systems, providers and stakeholders to improve workforce recruitment, training and retention to workers who provide home and community based services.

 Institute on Community Integration (ICI) – An area of focus for ICI is to ensure that public policy and services are helping people with disabilities live their best lives in inclusive communities.
 Through applied research, policy advocacy and training, ICI engages with individuals with disabilities, families, providers, policymakers and community members to influence local, state and federal policies, and support individuals with disabilities and their families across their lifespans.